-At Loughborough Dental, we have found that dental sedation has helped many people to overcome their fear and enabled them to have dental treatment in relaxation and comfort.
+At Ascent Dental Care Loughborough, we have found that dental sedation has helped many people to overcome their fear and enabled them to have dental treatment in relaxation and comfort.

 Conscious Sedation (also known as ‘twilight sedation’, ‘IV sedation’, or ‘sleep sedation’) is a wonderful and extremely safe technique that encourages a deep state of relaxation.
-At Loughborough Dental, we use a sedative called ‘Midazolam’.
+At Loughborough Dental, we use a sedative.
 The sedative is not designed to ‘put you to sleep’, but is used as a relaxant (although we do find that many patients naturally fall asleep during treatment!).

 Patients are usually responsive during treatment (you may hear voices and respond to the gentle squeeze of your hand) but the amnesic effect of the drug will mean that patients remember very little of the procedure afterwards.
 In addition, patients treated under conscious sedation will often lose track of time, and a very long appointment will appear to be over in minutes.

-At Loughborough Dental, patients treated using dental sedation have remained very relaxed throughout the entire procedure.
+At Ascent Dental Care Loughborough, patients treated using dental sedation have remained very relaxed throughout the entire procedure.